almeidaws/desafio-ios-gustavo-amaral/README.md

 ## The new Swift Package Manager instead of CocoaPods or Carthage

-Recreating already existent code may be expensive in time and cost, so [Swift Package Manager](https://swift.org/package-manager/) was choosed as the dependency manager to install [Alamofire](https://github.com/Alamofire/Alamofire), [AlamofireImage](https://github.com/Alamofire/AlamofireImage) and [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) frameworks.
+Recreating already existent code may be expensive in time and cost, so [Swift Package Manager](https://swift.org/package-manager/) was picked as the dependency manager to install [Alamofire](https://github.com/Alamofire/Alamofire), [AlamofireImage](https://github.com/Alamofire/AlamofireImage) and [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) frameworks.

 CocoaPods and Carthage could be a choice, but the new SPM is completely integrated with Xcode decreasing the number of problems related to dependency installing, making the work more productive.